-*Note for members* - booking information will be emailed to all members and links to events will be available shortly.
+*Note for members* - booking information will be emailed to all members with an email and subscribed to our mailing list.

 Online ‘Conference’ Outline – September 2020